-This file has been downloaded from The Wireless-Set-No19 WEB Site
+This file has been down loaded from The Wireless-Set-No19 WEB site.

-All files from this site are free of charge.

-If you have been charged for this file,

-please contact the person you

-obtained the file from as he has both illegally

-obtained the file and illegally charged you for
+All files from this WEB site are free of charge.
+If you have been charged for this file then please contact the person you obtained it from as he/she has illegally obtained both the file and money they have charged you.....
+FOR OFFICIAL USE.

-it.